gdev-c/Notes-Application/README.md

-This is a windowas application coded in python
+This is a windows application coded in python